Explainable Cross-Disease Reasoning for Cardiovascular Risk Assessment from Low-Dose Computed Tomography: Experiments

-\subsubsection{Comparison with state-of-the-art methods}
+\paragraph{Comparison with state-of-the-art methods}

-Table~\ref{tab:sota_screening_mortality} summarizes the performance of our proposed framework against representative state-of-the-art approaches on both \textbf{CVD Screening} and \textbf{CVD Mortality Prediction} tasks.
-Traditional pipelines such as AE+SVM and early CNN-based models (DeepCAC, KAMP-Net) exhibit limited discrimination, with AUCs below 0.76 for screening and 0.70 for mortality.
-These results suggest that handcrafted or purely image-based representations capture only partial cardiovascular information.
-Tri2D-Net improves performance by aggregating multi-view features, achieving an AUC of 0.871 for screening and 0.768 for mortality, but remains restricted by the absence of multi-modal contextual reasoning.
-More advanced models such as Sybil and M3FM, which employ large-scale pretraining and vision–language integration, further enhance discrimination, reaching AUCs of 0.880–0.892 for screening and 0.794–0.816 for mortality.

-Our proposed \textbf{explainable cross-disease reasoning framework} surpasses all competing methods across both tasks.
-Using a 3D ResNet-50 backbone, the model achieves an AUC of 0.919 [0.910–0.929] for CVD screening and 0.824 [0.797–0.850] for CVD mortality prediction, outperforming the strongest baseline (M3FM) by absolute gains of +2.7 and +0.8 points, respectively.
+Table~\ref{tab:sota_screening_mortality} summarizes the performance of our framework against representative state-of-the-art approaches on both \textbf{CVD Screening} and \textbf{CVD Mortality} tasks.
+Traditional pipelines such as AE+SVM and early CNN-based models (DeepCAC, KAMP-Net) show limited discrimination, with AUCs below 0.76 for screening and 0.70 for mortality, suggesting that handcrafted or purely image-based representations capture only partial cardiovascular information.
+Tri2D-Net improves performance by aggregating multi-view features, achieving an AUC of 0.871 for screening and 0.768 for mortality, but remains limited by the lack of multimodal contextual reasoning.
+More advanced models such as Sybil and M3FM, which use large-scale pretraining and vision--language integration, further improve discrimination, reaching AUCs of 0.880--0.892 for screening and 0.794--0.816 for mortality.
+Our proposed framework surpasses all competing methods across both tasks.
+With a 3D ResNet-50 backbone, the model achieves an AUC of 0.919 [0.910--0.929] for CVD screening and 0.824 [0.797--0.850] for CVD mortality prediction, outperforming the strongest baseline (M3FM) by absolute gains of +2.7 and +0.8 points, respectively.
 Performance remains stable across deeper MedicalNet variants (ResNet-101/152/200), indicating robustness to network depth and model capacity.
-Notably, these improvements are achieved without explicit coronary calcium scoring or handcrafted cardiac priors, underscoring the advantage of integrating pulmonary findings, cardiac subvolume encoding, and knowledge-guided indicator reasoning into a unified end-to-end architecture.
+Notably, these gains are achieved without explicit coronary calcium scoring or handcrafted cardiac priors, underscoring the advantage of integrating pulmonary findings, cardiac subvolume encoding, and knowledge-guided indicator reasoning in a unified modular framework.